akamai/pallas/docs/tutorial.rst

     athena = pallas.environ_setup()

-Python standard logging can be configured to monitor query status, including estimated query price:
+We recommend to configure Python standard logging to monitor a query status, including an estimated query price:

 .. code-block:: python